alan-turing-institute/REG-handbook/content/docs/contributing/recognising_contributions.md

 @all-contributors please add @<username> for <contributions>
 ```

-See the [bot usage documentation](https://allcontributors.org/docs/en/bot/usage) for full details and more examples.
+See the [bot usage documentation](https://allcontributors.org/en/bot/usage/) for full details and more examples.
-A list of contribution types (and the related emoji) can be seen [here](https://allcontributors.org/docs/en/emoji-key).
+A list of contribution types (and the related emoji) can be seen in the [All Contributors documentation](https://allcontributors.org/en/reference/emoji-key/).